adelenelai/adelenelai.github.io/_posts/2023-09-03-reflections-software.md

 However, I inevitably often ended up with scripts and Jupyter notebooks that were super long and full of commented-out code.
 In hindsight, I only occasionally looked at or reused such code.

-As a dev (New Me), I now see commented-out code as distracting or even confusing - *should I build this or not?*
+As a dev, I see commented-out code as distracting or even confusing - *should I build this or not?*

 More importantly, I realised that if you are pushing code regularly to GitHub, there's no need to keep that commented-out code in your script because you can recover it from your commit history (obvious I know, but it took someone to point that out for it to really sink in).